MacsiDigital/laravel-api-client/README.md

         'email' => 'john@Example.com'
    ]

-   // Some API's may require
+   // Some APIs may require
    //
    [
         'action' => 'create',